sslobodyan98/cus1166_project_B/project_management/use_cases_docs/D02_Sprint_02_specification.md

 	* Use-case: Book an appointment
      	* Description: Users will be able to book an appointment based on the mechanics availability
      	* Actor: Regular User
-     	* Assigned to : Blessy
+     	* Assigned to : Sarah Guthrie
      	* Refs: use-case_doc, issue (http://link_to_github_issue_item)

 * ID:007: